lorenzobenvenuti/strava-cli/README.md

 * Implement filter for activity title
 * Implement command for total distance and climb
 * Performance: flush the cache just once
-* Read authentication token from an environment variable